 Four Keys to Influencing

-Collage of images showing various people working or talking together.
+Collage of various people working or talking together.

 During the December Supervisory Development webinar, we addressed how you can more effectively use influence to accomplish your goals and mobilize others to get things done.